AerialMantis/aerialmantis.github.io/_posts/2015-11-22-template-instantiation.md

 Name lookup is not explicitly part of the instantiation process, however there are some aspects of it that can directly effect the way in which instantiation is triggered, therefore it is important to mention.

-One of these is two-phase lookup; the principle that a C++ compiler will compile your source code in two phases.
-In the first phase, all code is parsed and checked for general syntax, however only non template dependent names are compiled fully.
-In the second phase, template dependent names are re-compiled once the template parameters those names depend on have been substituted.
+One of these is two-phase lookup; the principle that a C\+\+ compiler will compile your source code in two phases.
+In the first phase, all code is parsed and checked for general syntax, however only non-dependent names are compiled fully.
+In the second phase, dependent names are re-compiled once the template parameters those names depend on have been substituted.

-A template dependent name is one one that contains a non-substituted template parameter from a surrounding scope, such as a function or class template parameter.
+A dependent name is one one that contains a non-substituted template parameter from a surrounding scope, such as a function or class template parameter.

 As a simple example, consider the following function template: